nautechsystems/nautilus_trader/docs/user_guide/instruments.md

 self.subscribe_instruments(ftx)
 ```

-When an update to the instrument(s) is received by the `DataEngine`, the object(s) will eventually
+When an update to the instrument(s) is received by the `DataEngine`, the object(s) will
-be passed to the strategy/actors `self.on_instrument()` method.
+be passed to the strategy/actors `on_instrument()` method.
 A user can override this method with actions
 to take upon receiving an instrument update:

 ```python